Affiliate links on Android Authority may earn us a commission. Learn more.

 That is just what we are going to discover.
 The list of Netflix reality TV shows includes competition series, documentaries about toys and whether you can fall in love without seeing your partner.
 Let’s take a look at the best Netflix reality shows.
 You can sign up for the service at the link below:

 Editor’s note: We’ll be updating this list of the best Netflix reality shows regularly as new ones launch.

 Tiger King has all the best parts of a Netflix reality show; a huge cast of crazy characters, along with a series hook that’s hard to resist.
 However, as it turns out, Tiger King really has more in common with Netflix’s crime documentary shows like The Devil Next Door or Making a Murderer.
 The look into the lives of “Joe Exotic” and the others who want to take care of wild tigers in captivity is funny at first, but it gets far more serious as we learn more about the major crimes Joe and others are accused of doing.
-Still, this is a show that has captivated people for a reason, and that’s why it’s on our list of the best Netflix reality TV shows.
+Still, this is a show that has captivated people for a reason, and in 2022 it got a second season with even more info on this saga. that’s why it’s on our list of the best Netflix reality TV shows.

 There’s just one season of this terrific series to watch, but it’s worth it.
 Marie Kondo may not speak a lot of English, but the Japanese organizer has the universal language of organization to draw upon.
 She helps others take charge of both their houses and their lives in this show.
 Her catchphrase of keeping only the items that “sparks joy” in a person continues to be used by people who want to manage their stuff.